Copper CRM Review 2022: The Summary Box

 This is a plan for enterprises.
-It’s the premium plan that comes with all the features of Copper CRM.
+It’s the premium plan that comes with all the features Copper CRM has to offer.

 With the Business plan, you can have unlimited users and contacts.
 It’s also possible to customize the software to a great extent.

-These three plans give you options at each stage of your business and enable you to upgrade as your business scales up.
-This makes it affordable for businesses regardless of their level.
+These three plans give you options at each stage of your business and enable you to upgrade as your business scales.
+This makes it affordable for both small businesses and large enterprises.